briankoser/sfc-listeners-guide/episodes/0084-sci-fi-feedback.md

 Currently 161 Facebook likes

-Matt has not watched <i class="work-title">The Booth at the End</i> Season 2, but is planning to eventually.
+Matt has not watched {% workTitle "The Booth at the End" %} Season 2, but is planning to eventually.

-Greg in Iowa writes in with some good parallels between <i class="work-title">The Dark Knight Rises</i> and Christianity.
+Greg in Iowa writes in with some good parallels between {% workTitle "The Dark Knight Rises" %} and Christianity.

 <div class="quote">
   <a class="timestamp tag is-medium is-rounded is-primary" href="http://thescifichristian.com/2012/10/episode-84-sci-fi-feedback/#t=53:05">53:05</a>